saltukalakus/idiomatic-rust-snippets/src/patterns/structural/bridge.md

 The Bridge pattern is used to separate the abstraction from its implementation, allowing them to vary independently.
 It is useful when both the class and what it does vary often.

-Here is an example of the Bridge Design Pattern:

 ```rust
 {{#include bridge/src/main.rs}}
 ```